-CHICAGO — ALA Publishing announces a new iteration of its popular eCourse, Putting the "Pop" in Information Literacy.
-Dawn Stahura will serve as the instructor for this five-week facilitated eCourse starting on March 7, 2016.
+CHICAGO — ALA Editions announces a new iteration of its popular eCourse Putting the "Pop" in Information Literacy.
+Dawn Stahura will serve as the instructor for this five-week facilitated eCourse starting on July 13, 2015.

-In this course, Dawn Stahura will offer you two tools that can make it easy to liven up your instructional sessions—popular culture and assessment.
-Learn how to incorporate pop culture into your instruction—through your weekly assignments, you’ll build a fully defined, one-shot instructional session using a popular-culture theme.
+Dawn Stahura will offer you two tools that can make it easy to liven up your instructional sessions—popular culture and assessment.
+Learn how to incorporate pop culture into your instruction —through your weekly assignments, you’ll build a fully defined, one-shot instructional session using a popular-culture theme.
 Along the way, you’ll learn about how you can effectively assess your instruction by engaging with students to discover your strengths and weaknesses.

 After participating in this eCourse, you will:

 - understand how to adequately assess your instructional sessions;

 - understand how you can incorporate popular-culture themes and narratives into one-shot instructional sessions and full-length information literacy courses;